 What a blessed decision it was also, because as the week went by (and coupled with energy healing I do on myself), that I began to relax more into this divine and feminine bliss.
 For example, my time spent in the kitchen doing mundane things became very romantic and heartfelt, and throughout the day, I can’t stop smiling.

 When I set out to do the qigong, I intended to help myself become in union within.
 I know that inner union is what yoga means and that it is yoga’s highest principle.
 For me, I found this inner union through qigong.
 I loved not having to make certain poses and hold them in place, but to surrender into a state of flow and gentle movement that just encourages the sweetest emotions in me to surface.

-My personal philosophy is very much about feeling a sense of romance within and being deliciously in love with oneself.
 Any situations or people that I was annoyed with or obsessed with before suddenly faded away as if I am in my own dimension.
 I would love to stay here, and I know I can.
 It might take some practice to stay here permanently (or as much as it can be) so that outside circumstances don’t bring me out of this state.
 I am loving the moments of trying and arriving there.

 I feel that feeling romantic inside makes everything softer, rosier, sweeter, and more beautiful.
 We don’t have to rush anywhere or accomplish anything and can take our time to arrive.
 I feel giggly inside and I feel fun doing nothing.
 Every breath really does feel like an exquisite love affair (as Sadhguru said).